-To monitor this, it will be expected that conditions will be placed on planning permission, requiring developers to submit evidence of achieving either the building standards Sustainability Label (for domestic), or the BREEAM (for non-domestic) at the appropriate level for that period.
-Limited exceptions may apply but all proposals must at least meet the standards established through the current Building Regulations.
+To monitor this, it will be expected that conditions will be placed on planning permission, requiring developers to submit evidence of achieving either the building standards Sustainability Label (for domestic), or the BREEAM (for

 At planning application stage, it will be necessary to submit the checklist in the Appendix.
 (Sustainability Checklist) to show the development will comply with this requirement.